billhails/MetaData/README.md

-The `Auth`, `Transform`, `DataLoaderResolver` and `Data` classes in the diagram are empty and merely extend their respective implementation classes, the intention being that developers can provide override templates for those empty classes in which the can can then override or add methods.
+The `Auth`, `Transform`, `DataLoaderResolver` and `Data` classes in the diagram are empty and merely extend their respective implementation classes, the intention being that developers can provide override templates for those empty classes in which they can can then override or add methods.

-Likewise the `Builder` and `Core Builder` packages both export a function `build`, that takes a `Catalogue` object, adds GraphQL types, queries and mutations to it, and returns the resulting catalogue.
+Likewise the `Builder` and `Core Builder` packages both export a function `build`, that takes a `Catalogue` object (pluss the downstream middleware), adds GraphQL types, queries and mutations to the catalogue, and returns the resulting catalogue.
 The `Core Builder` adds the core types specified in the XML schema, whereas the `Builder` package is a no-op that returns its argument unchanged and can be overridden.